Skip to content

 (4) a neighborhood or environmental organization, by mailing notice to the agent or officer of the organization at the mailing address specified in the City’s community registry.

-(A) Except as provided in subsection (B), a person is an interested party for purposes of appeal under Subsection 9-2-25(B) (Appeal of Administrative Decision on a Permit Application) if the person:
+(A) Except as provided in subsection (B), a person is an interested party for an application requiring notice under Section 9-2-54 (Notice of Application) if the person:

-(a) an individual entitled to notice under Section 9-2-26 (Notice Requirements for Outdoor Music Venues); or
+(a) an individual entitled to notice under Section 9-2-54 (Notice of Application); or

-(b) a representative of a neighborhood organization entitled to notice under Section 9-2-26 (Notice Requirements for Outdoor Music Venues).
+(b) a representative of a neighborhood organization entitled to notice under Section 9-2-54 (Notice of Application).

 (1) generally identify the issues of concern;